 “I have no idea,” Grodin told them.
 As her second, he was, by their charter, the current head of the Expedition.
-John wondered if he knew?
+John wondered if he was aware of his promotion?
 Tapping out the question, he sent it to McKay and Zelenka.
 “She didn’t share much with us beyond the basic operational information that we needed to run everything.
 I was hoping that Miko would be kind enough to break the encryption on her private journals so I can at least figure out what in the hell she was hiding.”

 “Already done, Peter.
 The passcode is in your email.
 So is the method to come up with a command code and once you figure that out, I can get that entered,” Kusanagi told him.

 John looked at the little Japanese scientist and shook his head.
 She was a very pretty picture, all demure looks, sweet smiles and an impression of absolute calm.
 But he knew that was, mostly a lie.
 The woman ran over McKay and Zelenka in ways that only a trusted ‘minion’ could.
 She was the third in command of the labs, and if McKay was the one who everyone looked to for direction and Zelenka to temper his boss’s fits, Miko was the one who made it all work.

 So, yeah, he respected the hell out of Miko Kusanagi.
 Because after the weeks he had spent right in the middle of the labs, he had a very good idea of all that she did.
 Actually, that all three of them did.
 His email pinged right then and he opened the three replies.
 All three of the science department triumvirate told him that, no, Grodin didn’t have a clue.
 When he looked up, they were all smirking at him.
 He quickly sent back a single word: ‘Showoffs.’